pegasys-fi/docs/docs/sdk/core/overview.md

 sidebar_position: 1
 title: Overview
 ---
-# The Uniswap Core SDK
+# The Pegasys Core SDK

 > **Welcome to the V2 Core SDK!**

-The Uniswap Core SDK provides abstractions for other SDKs to use in a Typescript/Javascript environment.
-It is used throughout the Uniswap SDKs, such as the [V2 SDK](../v2/overview.md).
+The Pegasys Core SDK provides abstractions for other SDKs to use in a Typescript/Javascript environment.
+It is used throughout the Pegasys SDKs, such as the [V2 SDK](../v2/overview.md).

 This SDK is not expected to be used in isolation, but only as part of other SDKs.